schadenfred/handsome_fencer-circle_c_i/README.md

 $ docker-compose build
  ```

-4) Now we need to ask Docker to execute a command on the container started in the previous step.
+4) Now we need to ask Docker to execute a command on the container we asked Docker to run in the previous step.
 Issue the following command in a new terminal:

  ```bash
  $ docker-compose run app bin/rails db:create db:migrate